Louismac/MortimersFace/README.md

 You’ll then need to recompile supercolliders class library if its already open (open and closing it will do the same thing)

-Then there is a sketch called Mortimer.scd, this should allow you to test the drums and head.
+Then there is a sketch called Mortimer.scd, this should allow you to test the face!

+a = NDrumFace.new(true,nil)
+a.fnTension;
+a.fnFrownBrows;
+a.fnFrown;
+a.fnExclamation(0.4);
+a.fnSmile;
+a.fnElevated;
+a.fnInquisitive
+a.fnOpenMouth
+a.fnCloseMouth
+a.fnStopBlinking
+a.fnStartBlinking

 You’ll need to put the iPad on the same network as the computer and put its IP address into the sketch.